pyscal/pyscal/docs/source/example2basic.rst

 Voronoi method
 ~~~~~~~~~~~~~~

-`Voronoi method <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#voronoi-tessellation>`_ calculates the voronoi polyhedra of all atoms.
+Voronoi method calculates the voronoi polyhedra of all atoms.
 Any atom
 that shares a voronoi face area with the host atom are considered
 neighbors.
-Voronoi polyhedra is calculated using the Voro++ code.
+Voronoi polyhedra is calculated using the
-However, you dont need to install this specifically as it is linked to
+`Voro++ <http://math.lbl.gov/voro++/>`__ code.
+However, you dont need to
-pyscal.
+install this specifically as it is linked to pyscal.

 .. code:: python

     sys.find_neighbors(method='voronoi')

-Once again, lets get all atoms and find their coordination
+Once again, let us get all atoms and find their coordination

 .. code:: python

-    atoms = sys.get_allatoms()
+    atoms = sys.atoms
-    coord = [atom.get_coordination() for atom in atoms]
+    coord = [atom.coordination for atom in atoms]

 And visualise the results